betaworks VisionCamp introduces seven new AR/computer vision companies

 Despite the fact that capturing and editing video is more accessible than ever, video editing remains a time-consuming and tedious process.
 The Trash TV app uses computer vision and AI to edit consumer videos into something beautiful and usable.
 The company uses a stock video repository that includes proof of creation to fill in the gaps.
 Trash TV was founded by Hannah Donovan and Anton Marini.

 This is the third of betaworks’ Camps.
 The next one, according to Camps General Manager Danika Laszuk, is focused on the intersection of live streaming and participatory audiences.
-It’s unclear what they’ll name the next camp, but as Twitch streaming and apps like HQ continue to pull in large viewerships, the lines between performer and audience are blurred, betaworks hopes to find startups working on evolving the space.
+Dubbed LiveCamp, betaworks hopes to find startups evolving the space as Twitch streaming and apps like HQ continue to pull in large viewerships and the lines between performer and audience are blurred.